rod7760/rod7760/README.md

 ### Hi there 👋, I'm Ricky
-I'm an intellectually curious individual who is excited about lifelong learning.
+I’m driven by a love for programming and a constant desire to learn.
 I also love meeting new developers, so feel free to reach out!

 ### What I'm currently working on
 * Working at MSA Safety.
-* Looking for open source projects to contribute to.
+* Getting [pyinfra-windows](https://github.com/pyinfra-dev/pyinfra-windows) ready for a 1.0 release.

 ### 📫 How to reach me:
 [LinkedIn](https://www.linkedin.com/in/riccardi-dalexis-255270186/)
 [Gmail](mailto:rod7760@rit.edu)

-### My attempt at blogging:
+### My blog:
 [rickydalexis.com](https://rickydalexis.com)

 ### Stats